-82 percent of adults support banning smoking when kids are in the carJuly 22nd, 2013 in Addiction /
+82 percent of adults support banning smoking when kids are in the carJuly 22, 2013 in Medicine & Health / Addiction

 A new poll shows 82 percent of adults support banning smoking in cars when children under 13 are riding in the vehicle.